dandi/handbook/docs/13_upload.md

           or in the keyring, the CLI will prompt you to enter the API key, and then it will store it in the keyring.
-This may cause you to be prompted further; you may be asked to enter a password to encrypt/decrypt the keyring, or you may be asked by your OS to confirm whether to give the DANDI CLI access to the keyring.
+This may cause you to be prompted further; you may be asked to enter a password to encrypt/decrypt the keyring, or you may be asked by your operating system to confirm whether to give the DANDI CLI access to the keyring.